sigma-toolkit/moab-test-migration/FAQ.md

     automake -a
 ```

-1. Why aren't the configure script and other generated files in the CVS repository?
+1. Why aren't the configure script and other generated files in the Git repository?

-    > Because they are generated files.
+    > Because they are generated files and often machine dependent.
 Why save a version history for them?
 Further, some of the above commands get re-run automatically when Makefile.am's or other files are changed.
 This could lead to compatibility problems if some of the generated files in the Git repository are from a different version of the GNU autotools.

-2. Aren't we requiring users to have GNU autotools installed in order
-to configure MOAB?
+2. Aren't we requiring users to have GNU autotools installed in order to configure MOAB?

     > No.  Developers (or anyone else using source directly from the Git repository) must have the autotools installed.
 When creating a tarball for distribution of MOAB, the commands below should be run.
 The resulting tarball will contain all necessary generated files, including the configure script.